Tamer-Technologies/Library/README.md

 # My Kitten Library

 A simple personal library management web application built with vanilla HTML, CSS, and JavaScript.
+This project demonstrates the use of Objects and Object Constructors in JavaScript.

 ## Features